-New partners need to be able to work without deadlines.
+New partners need to be able to work without deadlines

-When you have a line manager or partner giving you objectives and deadlines and you are hardworking and conscientious, it’s fairly easy to be organised and get stuff done.
+When you have a line manager or partner giving you objectives and deadlines and you are hardworking and conscientious, it’s fairly easy to be organised and get things done.
 However, as soon as you remove this mechanism it can become a lot harder.
 I found this when I went from corporate life to being my own boss.
 Suddenly, I found I could only get things done when I had a near and motivating deadline to hit.
 It’s often the same with new partners in a firm.
 Up until this point in your professional career you’ve pretty much been told what to do and by when.
 As soon as you make partner this switches to being asked what you want to do.
 In effect you are suddenly the master (or mistress) of your own destiny.
 Whilst it feels very freeing to be a new partner after often 10-20 years of being at a partner’s beck and call, it can highlight some personal traits which need adjusting.

-Business development also requires self motivation and being organised.
+Business development also requires self-motivation and being organised

-Balancing business development and client work also requires lots of self motivation and self organisation.
+Balancing business development and client work also requires lots of self-motivation and self organisation.
 It’s always far too easy to postpone your business development work if you have client work which NEEDS to be done.
 However, postponing business development activity just starts to build up a problem for the future.
 I.e. it’s not going to help your figures as someone who wants to make partner or help keep a consistent flow of work coming in if you are a partner.

-Be aware of your natural tendencies.
+Be aware of your natural tendencies

-To do lists tend not to work.
+To-do lists tend not to work

-To do lists tend not to work for people who identify as Myers-Briggs ‘P’ and who have to work autonomously.
+To-do lists tend not to work for people who identify as Myers-Briggs ‘P’ and who have to work autonomously.
 Although I wish they did!
-I am always wanting to get into a good habit of doing a weekly and daily ‘to do list’.
+I am always wanting to get into a good habit of doing a weekly and daily ‘to-do list’.
 It just doesn’t work for me.
 What does work is keeping it simple.
 So instead of a ‘to do’ list, think about a ‘to achieve’ list, which has a maximum of 3 things on it.
 I.e. once a week you decide on what you want to achieve during the week and allocate time in your diary to do this.
 Then every day you review and refresh this list and build a daily ‘to achieve’ list.
 The key is keeping the list at a fairly headline level.
-It can also help to share your ‘to achieve’ list with anyone responsible for booking your diary or who helps keep you accountable to your actions.
+It can also help to share your ‘to achieve’ list with anyone responsible for booking your diary or who helps keep you accountable for your actions.

-Be clear about your ‘why.’
+Be clear about your ‘why’

 I’ve never had a problem about getting business development activities done.
 This is because there has always been a very clear ‘why’ for me.
 Stop doing business development and my pipeline of new work will dry up.
 Then the family finances will get very stretched.
 Recently I took some time out to review progress on my business and where I wanted to be.
 This act of taking some time out helped me identify the two biggest priorities during my next 3 months.
 As you can imagine this helped shift my thinking for what really needed to get done.
-If you are struggling to self-motivate yourself, getting clear on your real priorities can often help you make time for stuff that really matters.
+If you are struggling to self-motivate yourself, getting clear on your real priorities can often help you make time for things that really matters.

 In order to make partner, business development needs to become part of your day job.
 If you keep that in mind – perhaps with a post-it-note on your computer – it may help you always make time for it.